 Exams and Tests

 In children, the disease usually goes away without treatment.
-Some children, however, may need treatment.
+Some children may need treatment.

 If the disease does not get better with prednisone, other treatments may include:

-- Injections of high-dose gamma globulin (an immune factor)
+- Infusions of high-dose gamma globulin (an immune factor)

 - Drugs that suppress the immune system